 Incomplete submissions will not be reviewed.
 Contributors are required to meet all submission requirements by the published deadline.
 The jury will evaluate the merit of each completed proposal as it was submitted at the deadline, even if it does not meet the author’s personal quality objectives.
 Please allow enough time to meet your own quality goals.

 Can I submit a Technical Paper and submit the same work to the General Submission process or to Posters?

-Papers rejected from the SIGGRAPH 2021 Technical Papers program may be submitted as Posters.
-Accepted SIGGRAPH 2021 Technical Papers also will be given the opportunity to present their work in the Posters program.
+Papers rejected from the SIGGRAPH 2022 Technical Papers program may be submitted as Posters.

 Work Submitted Elsewhere